 For women, anal is enjoyable due to multiple reasons.
 It provides a “full” sensation that is different and allows the many nerve endings around the anal sphincters to be stimulated.
 In men, there is the same sensations as well as direct or indirect prostate stimulation that can lead to prostate orgasms.

-Don’t you need to cleanse the anus first or you’ll poop or it’ll be dirty?
+Do you need to cleanse the anus first?
+Will you poop or won’t it be gross?